 When speaking of horses in poor condition, the term “poverty line” is often used.
 A poverty line describes an indentation that runs between two large muscles of the haunches, the semitendinosus and biceps femoris.

 A group of researchers set out to determine if exercise-induced pulmonary hemorrhage is associated with race-day performance.

 Though they generally seek out nutritious, palatable plants, horses are inquisitive and will sample an array of vegetation if available, some of which is less than wholesome and maybe toxic.

 Allergy treatments for horses vary depending on the underlying cause, severity, and owner preference.
-A group of researchers recently tested a more novel method of reducing allergic sensitivity.
+The most popular option is to avoid the trigger, but a group of researchers recently tested a more novel treatment to reduce allergic sensitivity.